 - Had there been early warning signs prior to this situation?

 3. Determine risk and options:

-When a bite happens, we should take this situation seriously assuming this is not a fluke.
+When your dog bites someone, it’s important to take this situation seriously and assume this is not a fluke.
 Depending on the severity of the situation, some people weigh these options:

-- Get professional help and work on training and management strategies
+- Get professional help and work on dog training and management strategies

 - Rehome the dog